cs7643-group5/ie-chemical-patent-project/README.md

 ## Training Models

 ### NER models
-The model architecture for the NER model for task 1 and task 2 is  seen in the re_models folder.
-They follow the huggingface model class format and can be loaded in as such. run_preprocessor.py is used to fine-tune the pretrained BioBERT models.
+The model architecture for the NER model for task 1 and task 2 follows the huggingface model class format and can be loaded in and saved as such. src/ner_train.py is used to fine-tune the pretrained BioBERT models.

-One would make whatever changes in the hyperparameters directly in run_preprocessor.py and then would run python src/preprocessing/run_preprocessor.py
+One would make whatever changes in the hyperparameters directly in ner_train.py and then would run python src/preprocessing/ner_train.py

-The model will then be saved in the re_models directory
+The model will then be saved in the ner_models directory.

 ### relation extraction